gabrielmcg/Docker-docs/ops/test.md

 behavior, giving you valuable intelligence across your entire organization.</p>

-<p class="p">This solution allows you to integrate your Container as a Service deployment with an existing Splunk Enterprise installation or to deploy a stand-alone Splunk Enterprise demo environment as
+<p class="p">This solution allows you to integrate your Containers-as-a-Service (CaaS) deployment with an existing Splunk Enterprise installation or to deploy a stand-alone Splunk Enterprise demo environment as
 a Docker stack in your cloud.
 In both instances, Universal Forwarders are used to collect data from your applications running on your Linux and Windows worker nodes in your cloud, as well as log data from the Docker platform itself and from the infrastructure VMs  and servers.
 <a class="xref" href="#splunk__splunk-arch">Figure 12</a> shows the Splunk architecture.